python/cpython/Doc/library/sys.rst

       It is not guaranteed to exist in all implementations of Python.

-.. function:: _getcaller(depth=1)
+.. function:: _getcaller([depth])

    Return a function object from the call stack.
 If optional integer *depth* is positive, return the function object that many calls below the top of the stack.
 If that is deeper than the call stack, :exc:`ValueError` is raised.
-If *depth* is zero, the function returns the currently executing function.
+The default for *depth* is zero, returning the currently executing function.

-   Unlike the similar :func:`_getframe`, this does not create a frame object when called, making it less expensive to call.

    .. versionadded:: 3.11